 The two most important components of the Insurance Tax Conference are the Membership Directory and its Annual Seminars.
 The Membership Directory provides access to peers and experts in every facet of the insurance tax industry.

 The need to exchange ideas in a more formal fashion led to the first Insurance Tax Conference Annual Seminar in 1976.
-The 40th anniversary seminar is being held in Las Vegas, Nevada in November 2015.
+The 40th anniversary seminar was held in Las Vegas, Nevada in November 2015.